CarlosNZ/virtual-tilebag/To Do.md

 # High priority

 - Home page/Info, FAQ etc.
+- Snackbar pop-up with new letters
+- Your Turn alert stays up until clicked away

 # Med priority

 - Home page/Info etc.
 - Don't allow to swap more than there are tiles in the bag.
 - Warning before swapping
+- Undo functionality
+- Played letters down the side

 # Low priority